 Airbus A380 British Airways has arrived in Hong Kong

 On the morning of October 23, 2013, Airbus A380 British Airways landed in Hong Kong, the second long-haul destination operated by A380 after Los Angeles (24 September 2013).
-From 22 October 2013, the British airline operates one of two daily flights, from London - Heathrow Airport to Hong Kong, with Airbus A380.
+Since October 22, 2013, the British airline operates one of the two daily flights between Hong Kong's London Heathrow Airport with the Airbus A380.
 The second flight is operated by Boeing 747 or 777 aircraft.

-London - Hong Kong route schedule with Airbus A380:
+The route of the route London - Hong Kong with Airbus A380:

 On this route, British Airways competes with Virgin Atlantic and Cathay Pacific.